jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Dirichlet characters and series.md

 ### $L$-series

-Dirichlet $L$-series generalise [[Complex Analysis --- math-135/notes/The Riemann zeta function|the Riemann zeta function]] in a way that allows to take account of more subtle modular information.
+Dirichlet $L$-series generalise [[Complex analysis --- math-135/notes/The Riemann zeta function|the Riemann zeta function]] in a way that allows to take account of more subtle modular information.

 ##### _definition:_ Dirichlet $L$-series